mui/material-ui/packages/pigment-css-react/README.md

 );
 ```

-The `extendTheme` utility goes through the theme and create a `vars` object which represents the tokens that refer to CSS variables.
+The `extendTheme` utility goes through the theme and creates a `vars` object which represents the tokens that refer to CSS variables.

 ```jsx
 const theme = extendTheme({